 If you want proof, read this diverse list of our most popular stories of 2016.
 We hope you enjoy our look back:

 10. 7 Ear Infection Myths Every Parent Should Know.
-Parents flocked to this ...
+Parents …

 Ok let's learn something about "ear infections and tubes!"